adrian-hyland/jsoncfg/README.md

 Set the indentation size (to a value between 0 and 9).\
 A value of zero will turn off indentation - the JSON content will be formatted using just spaces (without any comments).\
 This parameter is optional - if it is not given then an indentation size of 3 will be used.
+- `-utf{8|16be|16le}`\
+Set the type encoding to use for the JSON content.\
+`-utf8` will encode the JSON content using UTF-8.\
+`-utf16be` will encode the JSON content using UTF-16 (big endian).\
+`-utf16le` will encode the JSON content using UTF-16 (little endian).\
+This paramter is optional - if it is not given then UTF-8 will be used to encode the JSON content.
+- `-bom` \
+Indicates that a 'byte order mark' should be output at the start of the JSON content.\
+This parameter is optional - if it is not given then a 'byte order mark' will not be output.
 - `<key>`\
 Provides the path of the key that you want to set (see below for a description of the path format)
 - `<value>`\
 Provides the JSON content value for the key

 ***Notes***
+- A 'byte order mark' is not required if the JSON content is encoded using UTF-8.
+- A 'byte order mark' is recommended if the JSON content is encoded using UTF-16 (big or little endian).
 - There can be any number of `<key>` `<value>` pairs provided in the parameters

 ***Key Path Format***\